CartoDB/carto-vl/docs/guides/01-getting-started.md

 </head>
 ```

 Create a `div` where the map is going to be drawn.
-In this case we give the `div` the `map` id.
+In this case we are giving the `div` a map `id`.

 ```html
   <div id="map"></div>
 ```

-Style this `div` to ensure it will be displayed correctly.
+Style the `div` to ensure it will be displayed correctly.

 ```css
 #map {